microsoft/pxt/docs/targets/simulator.md

            ...
            "mychannel": {
                "url": "url of the simulator$PARENT_ORIGIN$",
-               ...
            }
        }
    }
 ```

 When loading the message simulator url, MakeCode expands ``$PARENT_ORIGIN$`` with the URI-encoded origin of the editor.
 You can use this value to validate the origin of iframe messages.

+Optionally, you can specify a ``localHostUrl`` that will be used in local development mode.